jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 *.*.routingProtocolType = "Aodv"
 </pre>

+The `Aodv` module has many parameters for tweaking the operation of the protocol.
+All of the parameters have default values, and `Aodv` works without setting any of the parameters.
+We set two of the parameters:

+<pre class="snippet" src="omnetpp.ini" from="activeRouteTimeout" upto="deletePeriod"></pre>

-The `Aodv` module has many parameters for tweaking the operation of the protocol, we set just two of them.
-The `activeRouteTimeout` parameter sets the timeout for the existing routes.
-If the routes are not used for this period, they are deleted.
-The `deletePeriod` parameter...does the same? how does this work?
+The `activeRouteTimeout` parameter sets the timeout for the active routes.
+If the routes are not used for this period, they become inactive.
+The `deletePeriod` parameter sets the period after which the inactive routes are deleted.
+The `activeRouteTimeout` parameter is lowered from the default 3s to 1s, the `deletePeriod` parameter is lowered from the default 15s in order to make the protocol react better to the rapidly changing network topology.
+WHY IS THIS GOOD FOR THAT PURPOSE?

-- the two parameters are set so the protocol is more responsive to changes

 - results